lundstroem/snibbetracker/res/readme.txt

 pattern view
 ----------------
 - arrow keys: move around grid.
-- plus/minus: cycle waveform, pattern numbers, bpm, swing, active etc.
+- plus/minus: cycle waveform, pattern numbers, active rows etc.
-- spacebar: go to instrument view (when gridcursor is at Ins 0-F)
+- return: go to instrument view (when gridcursor is at Ins 0-F)
 - tab: go to track view.
-- e: jump to trackview with current position.
+- e: jump to trackview with current row position.
 - m: mute track (or channel if cursor is at the top)
-- a: activate/inactivate track.
+- x: activate/inactivate track.
 - s: solo track (or channel if cursor is at the top)
-- modifier+up/down: cycle tracks (0-63).
+- modifier+up/down: paginate tracks (0-63).
 - modifier+c/v: copy paste track data.
-- home/end: go to top / bottom.
+- home/end: set cursor to top / bottom.

+amp - master amplitude, used both for previewing and exporting. rows - number of active rows in patterns. arp - general arpeggio speed. preview - if notes are audiable when editing. tempo - open tempo editor. visual - visualiser. credits - show credits. wavetable - connect a channel to lane 0-5 to combine waves together at different speeds. (see effect 9). cust wave - create custom waveform for the "cust" wave type.

 instrument view
 ----------------
 - arrow keys: move node.
-- modifier+arrow keys: move node slow.
+- modifier+arrow keys: move node slowly.
 - tab: cycle nodes.
-- spacebar: go to pattern view.
+- return/esc: go to pattern view.
 - shift: toggle editing of envelope or effects.
 - home/end: cycle instruments.